 The Grievance Oversight Committee is charged to study, review, and advise the Texas Supreme Court regarding the structure, function, and effectiveness of the discipline system.
 The GOC is composed of six attorneys and three public members appointed by the Texas Supreme Court.
 The committee is not part of the State Bar disciplinary process and neither considers nor resolves individual complaints involving attorney-client issues.
 The committee maintains a website, txgoc.com, and welcomes comments and suggestions from all interested parties.
+The most recent Biennial Report of the GOC can be found on its website.

-During the 2019-2020 bar year, the Commission and CDC provided the GOC with the following information:
+During the 2020-2021 bar year, the Commission and CDC provided the GOC with the following information:

-- Statistical data for the discipline system, including the number of grievances received, classification decisions, classification appeals, just cause determinations, summary disposition decisions, and elections to evidentiary or district court; - Quarterly reports provided to the State Bar Board of Directors regarding the disposition of disciplinary proceedings by bar district and statistics of sanctions imposed; - · Written consumer complaints and responses; - Responses to disciplinary system questionnaires received by CDC; and - Portions of minutes from the Commission's meetings regarding non-case-specific topics.
+- Statistical data for the discipline system, including the number of grievances received, classification decisions, classification appeals, just cause determinations, summary disposition decisions, and elections to evidentiary or district court; - Quarterly reports provided to the State Bar Board of Directors regarding the disposition of disciplinary proceedings by bar district and statistics of sanctions imposed; - Written consumer complaints and responses; - · Responses to disciplinary system questionnaires received by CDC; and - Portions of minutes from the Commission's meetings regarding non-case-specific topics.